This is a compilation of all of the quiz questions from the Gita Wisdom Long Island Podcast Series.

 Sri Caitanya Mahaprabhu wrote no books: that was done by his scholar-disciples known as the Six Goswamis.
 Nor did he open temples.
 He is remembered for, among other achievements, popularizing the Hare Krishna mantra as a form of public spiritual practice.

-#6 The cycle of birth and death is known as
+#13 The path of devotional yoga is known as

 We’ll talk about three types of gurus here.
 The vartma-pradarsaka guru is the person who first introduces you to devotional practices.